 You can either join the sherry tasting guided tours or just pop in to any local sherry pub like El Pasaje or El Gallo Azul – don´t worry there are plenty of them.

-Cuba in Andalucia
+Visit Cuba in Andalusia!

 For all who manage to get to Jerez, spend another 40 minutes by travelling to get to one of the most fascinating towns in Andalusia – Cadiz.